 The Metropolitan Museum’s annual Costume Institute Gala in New York, called “The Jewel of the New York Social Season”, gives actresses, models and designers the chance to take risks on ball gowns and baubles that are anything but bland.
-The theme of this year’s Gala on May 4, “China: Through the Looking Glass,” offers plenty of opportunity for attendees’ imaginations to run wild.
+The theme of the 2015 Met Gala on May 4, “China: Through the Looking Glass,” offers plenty of opportunity for attendees’ imaginations to run wild.
 Expect to see daring and detailed attire and accessories inspired by Chinese garments, art, jewelry, porcelain and film.

 Art Deco Chinoiserie Compact with Jade

 A year after China became the world’s largest economy, the Gala’s theme harkens back to a time in which the Asian nation seemed much more mysterious.
 Long fascinated with the Far East, Western apparel and jewelry makers throughout the 20th century, especially during the Art Deco period in the 1920s and 1930s, turned to Chinese cultural touchstones to add a touch of fantasy, exoticism and whimsy for buyers and collectors who seldom ventured beyond the borders of their native countries.

 In jewelry, common Chinese motifs include tigers, dragons, and Foo Dogs or guardian lions.
 Carrera y Carrera and David Webb, for example, created brilliantly carved tigers out of gold, often set with gems in their mouth and eyes.